 I learned about LearnDash, which is a WordPress Plugin and with the ProPanel addition (like a really cool dashboard that runs reports on each user and/or program) I can see every single person and which modules they’ve completed.
 I can give people certificates of completion for completing modules or an entire program.
 I can create quizzes in the programs as well so people can submit things to me.
 I can make it so that people have to complete module 1 before they go onto module two, which is another feature I was looking for.

 LearnDash for one site is $129-$159 per year depending on if you get it on a special or not.
 So let’s assume it’s $159 per year, which is $13.25 per month.
 So now, we are at $73 per month.
 (Convert Kit + WooCommerce Subscription + Learndash)

 The cost wasn’t the concern, it was the ease of use and usability, which is now managed and easy.
-But the cost savings feels nice.
+But the cost savings is nice.

 But what about affiliates?
-I didn’t want a totally separate system for my affiliates, which are something I use frequently for my events.
+I didn’t want a totally separate system for my affiliates, which are something I use frequently for my events and other launches.